-A driver who could race a Modified stock-car with equal skill on dirt or asphalt race tracks, Carl “Fuzzy” Van Horn of Phillipsburg, New Jersey, spent 45 years as one of the most recognizable personalities in Eastern racing.
-During his long and successful career he brought an air of excitement to the races that added greatly to his popularity.
+A driver who could race a Modified Stock Car with equal skill on dirt or asphalt race tracks, Carl “Fuzzy” Van Horn (1933-2017) of Phillipsburg, New Jersey, spent 45 years as one of the most recognizable personalities in Eastern racing.
+And during his long and successful career he brought an air of excitement to the races that added greatly to his popularity.

-Seven tries later Fuzzy – who got his nickname for his crew-cut hairdo – finally got into a race and four years after that he got his first victory.
-All of this took place in what turned out to be one of the iconic bright yellow No. 71e Modifieds that he would drive – an identification that came when four other ‘71s’ were at the track and a letter was issued for ease of identity.
+Seven tries later "Fuzzy" – who got his nickname for his crew-cut hairdo – finally got into a race and four years after that he got his first victory.
+And all of this took place in what turned out to be one of the iconic bright yellow No. 71e Modifieds that he would drive – an identification that came when four other ‘71s’ were at the track and a letter was issued for ease of identity.

-After East Stroudsburg, Fuzzy – who also raced a 1937 Chevrolet coupe No. 711 – raced at the old half-mile Vineland (N.J.)
-Speedway and Alcyon Speedway in Pitman, New Jersey.
-He was one of the first drivers in fellow EMPA Hall of Fame member Tom Skinner’s famous black and white No. 659 GMC inline-6-cylinder-powered 1936 Chevrolet coupe.
+After East Stroudsburg, "Fuzzy" – who also raced a 1937 Chevrolet coupe No. 711 – competed at the old half-mile Vineland and Alcyon (Pitman) Speedways in New Jersey.
+And he was one of the first drivers in fellow EMPA Hall of Fame member Tom Skinner’s famous black and white No. 659 GMC inline-6-cylinder-powered 1936 Chevrolet coupe.

-A competitor in 10 Super DIRT Weeks at the one-mile dirt New York State Fairgrounds in Syracuse, Fuzzy won 130 Modified races.
+A competitor in 10 Super DIRT Weeks at the old one-mile-dirt New York State Fairgrounds in Syracuse, "Fuzzy" won 130 Modified races.
 But his most unexpected triumph came on September 14, 1968, when he won the Lebanon Valley 200 in West Lebanon, New York.

-Originally Fuzzy had planned to compete in the rich Daniel Boone 200 at Reading, but when he arrived at the track with his yellow No. 71e 1935 Chevrolet sedan he was told that – despite having raced there all season – his car’s seat installation did not meet Reading’s rules.
-So he quickly called Lebanon Valley, told them he was making the five-hour tow and he got to the track just in time to lineup last in the final consolation race.
+Originally "Fuzzy" had planned to compete in the rich Daniel Boone 200 at Reading, but when he arrived at the track with his yellow No. 71e 1935 Chevrolet sedan he was told that – despite having raced there all season – his car’s seat installation did not meet Reading’s rules.
+So he quickly called Lebanon Valley Speedway, told them he was making the five-hour tow and he got to the track just in time to line up last in the final consolation race.

 In storybook fashion, Carl “Fuzzy” Van Horn qualified for the main event and then took the lead after 120 laps around the half-mile track and was never headed.
-That amazing victory was still one of legend when he ultimately retired from racing in 1996.
+And that amazing victory was still one of legend when he ultimately retired from racing in 1996.